 Editing of photography happens each day at the workshop venue.
 This is done both individually and in groups, making it a fascinating learning experience for all when witnessing how each photographers images evolve throughout the course of the workshop, into a completed story.

 During most evenings of the workshop, John will present stories he has produced from over twenty years of photographing for the world’s leading publications, such as National Geographic and Time magazine.
 Stanmeyer will bring each photographer into his planning, research and psyche of creating more than 14 stories for National Geographic.

-Joining John this year will be Anush Babajanyan and Nazik Armenakyan, co-founding members of 4Plus, an NGO photo cooperative that works to empower female photographers in Armenia and throughout the Caucasus.
-Anush and Nazik are two of the most talented photographers working today in Armenia, helping to expand both your photography and cultural understanding in the truly rich, subtle nuances of Armenian culture and traditions.
-John is thrilled to be collaborating with 4Plus in this years workshop.
+Joining John this year will be Anush Babajanyan, co-founder of 4Plus, an NGO that uses photography to empower women in the Caucasus.
+Anush is one of of the most talented photographers working today in Caucasus, helping to expand both your photography and cultural understanding in the truly rich, subtle nuances of Georgian culture and traditions.